arisuvade/pyorator/README.md

     $ ./main.py
     ```

-3. Follow the prompts to customize the text contents and what is the language you want to use.
+3. Follow the prompts to customize the text contents and pick a language you want to use.

 4. Press "Generate Speech" to generate the speech and save it as a mp3 file.